VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 As soon as *Nidhogg* and *Hraesvelgr* arrive, each Tank has to grab a dragon's aggro.
 In the meantime, Healers and DPS will form a line from the middle towards the South in this order: Melees, Ranged, Healers.

 When **Dread Wyrmsbreath** and **Great Wyrmsbreath** casts start, the DPS and Healers will get a tethers and have to form a pair composed of one Ice and one Fire tether in order to cancel their debuffs.
-They'll have to strech their tethers first then position themself so each pair only get hit once per element.
+They'll have to position themselves so each pair only get hit once per element.
 Use the line you made before to have pre-assigned positions.
 Meanwhile, the Tanks has to check the dragons' mouths:

 + Both are glowing: the Tanks stack together middle.